Last date modified: 2026-May-06

 Unstructured documents

-Unstructured documents contain unlabeled or otherwise unorganized data.
-The content on the files are usually composed of natural language.
+Unstructured documents contain unlabeled or otherwise unorganized data, typically composed of natural language.
+Examples include:

 - Emails

-- Additional data sources such as photos and audio files
+- Other data sources, such as photos and audio files

-For unstructured documents, aiR for Data Breach Response uses the context of the document to differentiate different types of PI.
+For unstructured documents, aiR for Data Breach Response uses the context of the document to differentiate types of PI. aiR can automatically identify and link potential PI across these documents, which may help accelerate your review and quality control processes.

 Structured documents

-Structured documents contain data that is organized in a specific and predefined way, typically in a table with columns and rows where each data point has a specific data type.
+Structured documents contain data organized in a specific and predefined way, typically in a table with columns and rows where each data point has a specific data type.
+Examples include:

 - Databases